 The rubber material is extremely durable and comfortable, while the 2 year warranty ensures even if your feet wear them out, you’re covered.

 For sturdy boots that still have a little give, we’d recommend looking at these low rise Karrimor hiking boots!
 Made of suede, they appear to be regular walking shoes, however they stand up to the trails with the best of them.

 With gum rubber soles, complete with the comfort of a Phylon midsole and the traction of a Dynagrip sole, you’ll be set on any terrain with these.
+If you look at recent Dynagrip sole reviews, you’ll see they’ve been giving people great results, especially on trails.
 Great fitting, and look pretty great too.